margulies/ohbm2021/README.md

 - `Moderator` can refer to a person that is moderating and/or an organization that is organizing.
 If some cases this can be used to describe content of the event.
 - Dates are specified in UTC as `YYYYMMDD`
 - Times are specified in UTC as `HHMMSS`
 - `Location` refers to the venue name in Sparkle.
-If you don't know at this stage, simply write `TBD` and we'll sort that out on our end
+If you don't know at this stage, simply write `TBD` and we'll sort that out on our end.
+This is updated regularly, though current options include: ['mainauditorium', 'symposiumhall1', 'symposiumhall2','symposiumhall3' 'symposiumhall4', 'posterhall', 'lounge', 'opendiscussion', 'exhibithall']
 - `TimeZoneBlock` options are: `AmericasEurope`, `AmericasAsia`, `EuropeAsia`
-- `Categories` refers to the program category, and currently includes the following options:
+- `Categories` refers to the program category, and currently includes the following options: ['Talairach', 'Keynote', 'Symposium', 'Poster Highlights', 'Posters', 'Sponsored Symposia', 'Social', 'Announcements', 'Roundtables', 'Exhibitors Hour']

 _If you have any specific needs that aren't met by these fields, please get in touch to discussion options._

 **Modifying existing events:**

 If you find any errors in the schedule, please let us know and we'll get them fixed as soon as possible.

+# Adding rooms/venues to Sparkle

+To add new rooms/venues, best to send along a `.csv` spreadsheet with the following information:

+- Template type
+- Name
+- Link
+-

+# Adding poster and video content to Sparkle

+Same procedure as above, but the `.cvs` files should contain:

+- Title
+- Author name
+- URL of poster
+- URL of thumbnail
+- List of categories
+- Poster ID number, if already assigned elsewhere